-4.7.2 Amenity (dust and odour)
+4.5.2 Amenity (dust and odour)

-The Boroondara Planning Scheme includes policy at clauses 13.06-1S (Air Quality Management) and 13.07-1S (Land Use Compatibility) that are designed to protect community amenity, human health and safety while facilitating appropriate development.
+The Maroondah Planning Scheme includes policy at clauses 13.06-1S (Air Quality Management) and 13.07-1S (Land Use Compatibility) designed to protect community amenity, human health and safety while facilitating appropriate development.
 Clause 53.10 identifies land uses and activities, which if not appropriately designed and located, may cause offence or unacceptable risk to the community.

-4.7.3 Noise
+4.5.3 Noise

-This activity centre plan does not facilitate any new noise sensitive uses in this centre; however, the application of the Built Form Overlay will support the intensification of already permitted residential uses in areas where there may be impacts from nearby major roads/freeways and rail corridors.
+This activity centre plan does not facilitate any new noise-sensitive uses in this centre; however, revised planning controls will support the intensification of already permitted residential uses in areas where there may be impacts from nearby major roads/ freeways and the rail corridor.
 As such, where applicable, the design of new apartments will be required to comply with Standard D16, Clause 58.04-3 Noise Impacts Objectives.